Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Results Discussion

 \subsection{Resolving $\lambda$ by phonon frequency}

 After resolving $\lambda$ into various electronic contributions, we now focus on resolving $\lambda$ by phonon frequencies.
-First, we analyze the phonon density of states $F(\omega)$, shown in the top row of Fig.~\ref{fig:expl1}.
-We see that the phonon density of states is roughly unchanging with composition, as expected from the similar masses and interatomic force constants of Fe and Co.
+First, we analyze the phonon density of states $F(\omega)$, shown in the top row of Fig.~\ref{fig:expl1}, and the phonon dispersion (see Supplemental Materials).
+We see that both the phonon density of states and phonon dispersion are roughly unchanging with composition.

 To analyze which phonons contribute to $\lambda$ we computed the Eliashberg spectral function $\alpha^2F(\omega)$, as defined in Eq.~\ref{eq:lam_a2f}.
 The $\alpha^2F(\omega)$ keeps track of the phonon frequencies $\omega$ with a dominant contribution to $\lambda$.
-The black line in the middle row of Fig.~\ref{fig:expl1} shows $\alpha^2F(\omega)$ for different alloy compositions, $x$.
+We show $\alpha^2F(\omega)$ for different alloy compositions, $x$, in Fig.~\ref{fig:expl1}.

 In general, we find, as expected, that $\alpha^2F$ strongly varies with $x$, mirroring the strong variation discussed earlier for the integrated quantity, $\lambda$.
 Focusing on pure Fe ($x=0$) we see that $\alpha^2F(\omega)$ has two peaks, one near 22~meV and another around 37~meV.
 A third peak, around 30~meV appears for $x$ above 0.375.
 The relative strength of the peaks changes as a function of $x$.
 For example, at $x=0$ the dominant peak is the low-frequency one, while above $x=0.375$ the mid-frequency peak dominates, signaling a different electron-phonon scattering channels for $x$ above 0.375.
 Figure~\ref{fig:expl1} also shows the decomposition of $\alpha^2F$ into majority spin $\alpha^2F^{\uparrow}$ (shown in red) and minority spin $\alpha^2F^{\downarrow}$ (shown in blue).
 From the spin-decomposition, we see that the origin of the low-frequency peak around 22~meV in pure Fe is from the majority-spin channel.
 On the other hand, the appearance of the mid-frequency contribution above $x=0.375$ is mainly due to the minority spin channel.